anurudha-singh/Java-backend/readme.md

 // Lamda expressions only works with the Functional Interface because it contains only one method and lamda expression knows which method to implement.

+// Generics help us to remove the runtime error.

+//TreeSet gives you the sorted value